shweinfeld/MusicalSquares/README.md

 Welcome to Musical Squares.
 This project allows a user to user various instruments and different scales to create a song.
 The application uses the Javax sound library to create notes.

+You can check out the jar file [here](build/libs/MusicalSquares-1.0-SNAPSHOT.jar).

  ### How to Use